-On my recent Israel trip I have been in Tel Aviv, Jaffa and several locations in the Golan Heights in northern Israel, as well as Jerusalem and its surrounds.
-I visited so many archaeological sites, I’m suffering from overload (and also from a wicked cough and cold, so please accept my apologies for not blogging in a week!).
+On my recent Israel trip I visited Tel Aviv, Jaffa and several locations in the Golan Heights in northern Israel, as well as Jerusalem and its surrounds.
+I visited so many archaeological sites, I’m suffering from historical overload.

 Since Israel is such an iconic destination and since so much has already been written about it, I’ll only add my two cents in the form of observations and impressions.
 I’ll leave political discussions for the experts who, by the way, have not managed to solve one big issue regarding Israel and the Palestinians in 50 years!